Divisors on surfaces isogenous to a product of mixed type with $p_g=0$: Magma script

-L:=[ ]; P:=Set(G0); while not IsEmpty(P) do f:=Rep(P); //it represents the curve Delta_f, graph of the automorphism f of C Gamma:={(t*h*t^-1)*f*(h^-1) : h in G0} join {(t^2*h)*f^-1*(t*h^-1*t^-1) : h in G0}; Append(~L, Gamma); P:=P diff Gamma; end while; //each entry in L consists in an orbit of the G-action, i.e. corresponds to an orbit divisor
+// Step 1.
+We construct all orbit divisors induced by elements of G^0.
+L:=[ ]; P:=Set(G0); while not IsEmpty(P) do // 1a.
+As long as P it is not empty we pick an element f from it. f:=Rep(P); // 1b.
+We construct the orbit Gamma of \Gamma_f under the G-action given by Lemma 3.1, // and we store in the list L (each curve is represented by the corresponding element in G0).
+Gamma:={(t*h*t^-1)*f*(h^-1) : h in G0} join {(t^2*h)*f^-1*(t*h^-1*t^-1) : h in G0}; Append(~L, Gamma); // 1c.
+We remove the elements in Gamma from P and we go back to step 1a.
+P:=P diff Gamma; end while; // Each entry in L consists in an orbit of the G-action, i.e. corresponds to an orbit divisor D_i. printf "There are